shan-alexander/data-engineering/CLOUD_FUNCTIONS.md

 Dataform is great for working with data already in BigQuery, but is not useful for ingesting data from external, 3rd party APIs.

 To pull data from 3rd party APIs and ingest into GCP BigQuery, a Cloud Function is a great, cost-effective solution.
+You could use only an Airflow DAG "to house" this code, instead of a Cloud Function, but this can make the DAG more difficult to follow & troubleshoot, more difficult to isolate problems related to this ingestion, etc. The Cloud Function also has reuseability (it could be called by multiple DAGs, if necessary).

 ## Step 1: Identify the API, Data Schema, & Desired Outcome